Required Materials for All Applicants

-- Official or unofficial admissions test scores that are less than five years old (if required by the department; see “Admissions Examination Criteria” for departments that do not require a test).
+- Official or unofficial admissions test scores that are less than five years old (if required by the department).
 If unofficial test scores were submitted during the application process, official scores must be sent directly from the testing agency on admission

 - The application fee is $65 for U.S. citizens and permanent residents and $80 for international applicants, payable online.
 Application fees are non-refundable.